Let freedom ring. We live in a free country, right? It’s our body so we have the right to choose. The Land of the

 God knew long before we would find ourselves in this place how he would get us out of it.
 Two years prior to this, by God’s divine intervention, my daughter and I found our way to a local church.
 After a while, I was finally able to confide in our pastors “something wasn’t good” in our home.
 At that time, I was not able to be specific and they offered to talk to him, but I knew if they did, it would only make things worse for us.
 So…they prayed.
 They prayed for us regularly.
 Me and my daughter found solace and safety in this new home environment God provided for us.
 This became our safe place and I made sure we spent as much time there as we could.

 At one point, I was given a glimmer of hope.
 Even though he resisted at first, he finally began to attend with us.
 His exact words were, “Are you sure the walls aren’t going to fall in on top of me?”
 This was short-lived.
-Something changed—quickly and it seemed the more we went to church, the worse things got at home.
+Something changed—quickly and it seemed the more time we spent at church, the worse things got at home.
 It would take all the faith and courage I could muster just to call an attorney and start the process of leaving this prison we called home.
 Fear had gripped every part of my being to the point I could not keep my body from shaking, nor could I keep a strong tone of voice.
 The fear was real.
 And it had its clutches in me deep.

 Now for the million dollar question.
 Am I an advocate for gun control?
 No. Without a doubt, no. I believe very strongly in our Second Amendment right to keep and bear arms.
 I am, however, of the very firm belief with freedom comes great responsibility.
 Do I have a problem with anyone obtaining and owning many firearms and ammunition?
 No. Not really.
 Again, it is the person that makes the weapon injure and kill.
-I have never seen a gun fire one round while hanging on a wall, or sitting on a shelf or table.
+I have never seen a gun fire one round while handing on a wall, or sitting on a shelf or table.
 Not one.
 Responsibility lies with the one whose finger rests on the trigger.
 Is there an epidemic in our world today of control through the use of force due to the lack of self-control of an individual?
 Yes.
 However, I maintain, getting rid of our guns and right to protect ourselves is NOT answer.

 We must become a people who are willing to love one another and pray without ceasing.
 While doing so, keep your eyes wide open and be wise as serpents and innocent as doves.
 Some would say, this is only euphoria and we will never see this happen for us.
 Perhaps, but we have a choice.
 We can join together and listen to the one who made all of creation or we can simply keep doing what has gotten us into such a mess to begin with.
 As long as evil exists in this world, evil will happen—even to good people who have done absolutely nothing to bring it to their doorstep and into their lives.
 Again, the innocent are caught in the cross-fire.
 With justice and liberty for all.
 Indeed.
 I rather believe we need to cry out for justice and mercy for all.